 In 2008, a 16-year-old female attended her physician due to primary amenorrhea and weight gain.
 She was found to have hyperlipidemia and insulin resistance and dietary modifications were made.
-Menarche occurred at the age of 17 and thereafter she suffered from oligomenorrhea.
-Subsequent investigation the next year revealed hyperprolactinemia (68 ng/mL (NR 1.9-24) ng/mL) and an 8 x 5 mm pituitary adenoma was identified (Figure 3).
-She was diagnosed with a prolactinoma; cabergoline (0.5 mg/week) was started and normalized the prolactin but the tumor was unchanged on MRI 12 months later.
+Menarche occurred at the age of 17 years and thereafter she suffered from oligomenorrhea.
+Subsequent investigation revealed hyperprolactinemia (68 ng/mL (NR 1.9-24) ng/mL) and an 8×5 mm pituitary adenoma was identified (Fig. 3).
+She was diagnosed with a prolactinoma; cabergoline (0.5 mg/week) was started and normalized the prolactin, but the tumor was unchanged on MRI 12 months later.
 The patient was abroad without endocrine follow-up for more than a year.
-On her return, she exhibited weight gain, had grown by four centimeters in height (183 cm; +3.06 SDS; 20 cm over mid-parental height) and had headaches, amenorrhea, acromegalic features, galactorrhea and acanthosis nigricans.
-She had an elevated baseline GH of 15.7 ng/mL and an IGF-1 of 1188 ng/mL (age-related normal range: 138-442 ng/mL); she had stopped cabergoline some months previously and her prolactin was raised at 86 ng/mL.
-A diagnosis of acromegaly was made and a repeat MRI showed a marked increase in her adenoma, which was now a 37 x 25 x 20 mm invasive macroadenoma impinging on the optic chiasm (Figure 3).
-She was referred to a specialist pituitary center and a partial transsphenoidal neurosurgical resection was performed, which confirmed a pituitary adenoma (Ki-67: 3%) that was strongly positive for GH and prolactin, and weakly FSH positive.
-She underwent a second neurosurgical intervention to further debulk her tumor.
+On her return, she exhibited weight gain, had grown by four centimeters in height (183 cm; +3.06 SDS; 20 cm over mid-parental height) and had headaches, amenorrhea, acromegalic